 - Testing is not all that can be automated. - Project compilation, installation, deployment, etc. - Project build automation: - Automating the entire compilation, testing, and deployment process. - Ant is an XML-based tool for automating build process.

 Next Time

-- Exercise Session: Unit Testing Practice

-- Next Tuesday: Structural Testing
+- Exercise Session: Unit Testing - Next Tuesday: Structural Testing

-- Pezze and Young, Ch.
-5.3 and 12

 - Assignment 1 due Sunday.

-- Assignment 2 out.
+- Start looking at Assignment 2.

 - (Based on Lectures 7-10, but you can start)

 UNIVERSITY OF GOTHENBURG